code-423n4/2023-08-chainlink/docs/src/src/rewards/RewardVault.sol/contract.RewardVault.md

 ### MAX_MULTIPLIER
 The maximum possible value of a multiplier.
+Current implementation requires that this value is 1e18 (i.e. 100%).

 ```solidity